vldr/IISModuleJS/README.md

 #### REQUEST_NOTIFICATION_STATUS: enum
 The members of the REQUEST_NOTIFICATION_STATUS enumeration are used as return values from request-level notifications, and the members help to control process flow within the integrated request-processing pipeline.[⁺](https://docs.microsoft.com/en-us/iis/web-development-reference/native-code-api-reference/request-notification-status-enumeration#remarks)

-* Use *RQ_NOTIFICATION_CONTINUE* if you want the request continue to other modules and rest of the pipeline.
+* Use *RQ_NOTIFICATION_CONTINUE* if you want the request continue to other modules and the rest of the pipeline.
-* Use *RQ_NOTIFICATION_FINISH_REQUEST* if you want the request to be handled by you.
+* Use *RQ_NOTIFICATION_FINISH_REQUEST* if you want the request to be handled only by yourself.
 ```javascript
 enum REQUEST_NOTIFICATION_STATUS {
     // continue processing for notification